gnebbia/nmap_tutorial/README.md

 * name: ftp
 * wildcard: http* #all the services who contains http
-* top ports: we can try to see the top “n” ports (e.g., 5 ports) by doing a:
+* top ports: we can try to see the top "n" ports (e.g., 5 ports) by doing a:
   * --top-ports 5
 * port ratio: we specify the frequency range in this case

-It has to be noted that by default nmap will execute a “ --top-ports 1000”, so it will make scans on the top 1000 ports opened.
+It has to be noted that by default nmap will execute a " --top-ports 1000", so it will make scans on the top 1000 ports opened.
 Remember that port specifications can be combined, for example: